pts/movemetafs/README.txt

    root.
 5. Start `mmfs_fuse.pl' with the appropriate configuration, as documented in the section ``Startup configuration''.
 This mounts the meta filesystem.

+   Please remember the command-line options (especially --root-prefix=), because finding tagged files might not work if some crucial options are different when remounting it later.

 The `mmfs_fuse.pl' script should remain running while you want to access the filesystem, so it is recommended to start the script inside screen(1).
 If